-You’ve gotta’ try this turkey pot pie soup!
+You’ve gotta’ try this leftover turkey pot pie soup!
 Whether you have leftover turkey or chicken in the house it is creamy comfort food everyone will love.
+If you wanted to try our Instant Pot chicken pot pie soup recipe but would rather use the stove instead, this is for you.

 I have the perfect meal for all of you this season.
 It has YUM written all over it, we call it turkey pot pie soup!!
 You can easily use chicken too, that’s what I love about this easy meal.
-Special thanks goes out to Farberware for sponsoring this post. (originally published 12/18, affiliate links present)
+Special thanks goes out to Farberware for sponsoring this post. (affiliate links present)

-- Let’s start with the fact that I hate wasting food.
+Let’s start with the fact that I hate wasting food.
 I love having a few leftover turkey recipes on hand to use up my meat.
+This one is actually great with chicken too throughout the year so keep it in mind in those times too.

 With a bag of frozen vegetables, leftover chicken or moist turkey, potato and onion, I can throw this pot pie soup together in no time at all.
 You can use just a little off your day old turkey wings or an entire breast diced up to make it extra hearty.